 There was no one who ever had so much influence over Frederick Robinson as his sister.
 While he was at his uncle's, he was continually embroiled in some dispute with his cousins, or the apprentices, or the servants.
-A consciousness of his own weakness made him exceedingly tenacious of his rights and privileges, and jealous of his dignity: so that he was always imagining the bil en of F of]
+A consciousness of his own weakness made him exceedingly tenacious of his rights and privileges, and jealous of his dignity; so that he was always imagining the one invaded, and the other insulted.
+In these disputes his sister Rebecca was the universal peace-maker: every one was willing to appeal to her; even Frederick would submit to her decisions.